-The users of this report will include, but are not limited to, the staff, manager and Board of ZJV (NZ) Ltd, its shareholders and members.
-The summary of this inventory will be made available to all stakeholders on request.
+The users of this report will include, but are not limited to, the staff and managers of ZJV (NZ) Ltd. The summary of this inventory will be made available to all stakeholders on request.

 3 Reporting Methodology and Compliance Standards